janus-llm/janus-llm/docs/source/index.rst

 :doc:`quickstart`
    How to get started with `janus-llm`.

+:doc:`translating`
+   How to use LLMs to translate from one programming language to another.

+:doc:`documenting`
+   How to use LLMs create documentation from code.

+:doc:`adding_to_db`
+   How to add code to the Chroma vector database.

+:doc:`evaluating`
+   How to evaluate the quality of the generated products.

+:doc:`janus_json`
+   The format of the JSON files that are used to store the generated products.

 :doc:`reading_binaries`
    How to read binaries and load the C-like pseudocode into a Chroma vector database.

-:doc:`translating`
-   How to use LLMs to translate from one programming language to another.

 :doc:`supported_languages`
    The supported input languages.
 This depends on `tree-sitter` parsers that have been included or is based on custom parsers created for this project.